aeon-toolkit/aeon-tutorials/DSAA-2025/README.md

-A holding area for the DSAA 2025 tutorial proposal files .
-For our previous tutroials see other directories.
-Related time series talks are available in the `RelatedTalks` directory.
+Files for the DSAA 2025 aeon tutorial.